Kobach appears to launch Kansas Senate bid by misspelling own name on federal form

 The FEC filing comes less than a year after Kobach lost the 2018 race for governor to Democrat Laura Kelly in a state where Republicans outnumber Democrats 2 to 1.

-Kobach, a hardline critic of illegal immigration and fixture on cable news, remains popular with a large segment of the party base, but his 2018 campaign has been heavily criticized by GOP strategists’ for its disorganization, lackluster fundraising and inability to appeal to moderate voters.
+A hardline critic of illegal immigration and fixture on cable news, Kobach remains popular with a large segment of the party base.
+But his 2018 campaign was heavily criticized by GOP strategists for its disorganization, lackluster fundraising and inability to appeal to moderate voters.

 Democrats see Kobach’s entry into the race as an opportunity to win a Senate seat in the GOP-leaning state for the first time since 1932.
-If Kobach wins the nomination, it’ll motivate Democratic activists and national donors may steer major dollars into the race.
+If Kobach wins the nomination, national Democratic donors may steer major dollars into the race.

 “Kris Kobach’s entry into a divided field gives conservative Republicans a standard bearer, for sure, but I think Democratic donors will be incredibly motivated, and they will break out their checkbooks to stop someone so out of control even Trump couldn’t find a place for him,” said Kansas Democratic National Committeeman Chris Reeves.